-3.2.
+3.4.
 CREATE THE REQUIRED ANSIBLE PLAYBOOKS

 Ansible is used to initiate and manage the disaster recovery failover and failback.
-You therefore need to create Ansible playbooks to facilitate this.
+So you must create Ansible playbooks to facilitate this.
 For more information about creating Ansible playbooks, see the Ansible documentation.

 - Fully functioning Red Hat Virtualization environment in the primary site. - A backup environment in the secondary site with the same data center and cluster compatibility level as the primary environment.
-The backup environment must have: - A Red Hat Virtualization Manager. - Active hosts capable of running the virtual machines and connecting to the replicated storage domains. - A data center with clusters. - Networks with the same general connectivity as the primary site. - Replicated storage.
-See Section 3.1.2, "Storage Considerations" for more information.
+The backup environment must have: - A Red Hat Virtualization Manager. - Active hosts capable of running the virtual machines and connecting to the replicated storage domains. - A data center with clusters. - Networks with the same general connectivity as the primary site.

+• Replicated storage.
+See Storage Considerations for more information.